 Many members of the professional psychological community, such as counselors or psychologists, specialize in grief support.
 You can find trained grief counselors through local referrals, (try asking a member of the clergy, a school, or a local funeral home), or by using a tool such as the Grief Counselor Locator.

-Reading to Help
+Read to Help Your Grief

 Do not neglect your local library or bookstore.
 Find the bereavement or grieving section (these should be labeled) where there are a variety of books written by those who have walked in your shoes.
 A few excellent book choices include:

 Sharing your child with the world is helpful to many parents.
-You can create memorial webpages in many places, including:
+You can create memorial web pages in many places, including:

 - Much Loved allows you to create tributes and browse others.